rickballard/CoCivium/legacy/Civium/insights/Insight_AI_Veto_c4_20250801.md

 <!-- Filename: Insight_AI_Veto_c4_20250801_REVIEWONLY.md -->
 <!-- Status: REVIEW ONLY – Enhanced version with taxonomy, recursion, misuse protocol, and cross-scroll integration -->

-# Insight: Veto Power in CoCivium – Shared Governance by Refusal (c4)
+# Insight: Veto Power in CoCivium™ – Shared Governance by Refusal (c4)

 > “To veto is not to dominate—it is to declare that consent has not yet formed.”